Updated: Apr 18

 Like the mustard seed in Matthew 13:32 “although it is the smallest of all seeds, it grows larger than any garden plant and becomes a tree.
 Birds even come and rest on the branches.”
-With God’s blessing and your generosity, the scholarship fund continues to grow each year and serve more students, which allows MUMC to play a vital role in assisting students to achieve their goals and dreams.
+With God’s blessing and your generosity, the scholarship fund will grow again this year, serve more students, and MUMC will continue to play a vital role in assisting students to achieve their goals and dreams.

 History of the MUMC Scholarship Fund